pafriat/hello-world/README.md

 # hello-world
-a place to store ideas, resources... and more
+A place to store ideas, resources... and more

-I'm a system administrator willing to share PowerShell resources